 In current macroeconomic conditions inflation is high, and consumers are spending less.
 Large companies have already started going through layoffs and budgets changes.
 Many more companies will continue to face budget cuts, staff shortages, hiring freezes, layoffs, and a range of external roadblocks.
 With this, fewer resources will be available to get work done, creating a greater need for all work to be done effectively and efficiently.
 As many companies turn to agencies and partners to fill in the gaps, the benefits of partnering will far outweigh the training, human resources, and recruiting costs of hiring new people.

 No company is immune to a recession.
-However, measures exist to gain leverage even during volatile times.
-One strategy to consider is translating and localizing your website content.
-With the right outside help you, can reach new customers without having to hire more people or distract the current team with a website translation project.
+However, making the effort to translate your website and localize your content can make a big difference with your audience.
+With the right outside help, you can reach new customers without having to hire more people or distract the current team with a website translation project.

 How Partnering with a 3rd Party Translation Company Can Help “Future-Proof” Your Business